 Beer nerds, food nerds, music nerds rejoice with over 1000 records, a rotating list of 24 beers on tap and over 50 bottles and cans to choose from.
 (Did we mention the wine and cocktail menu?)
 Put your snowboard away and head over.
 Enjoy the tunes, have a beverage, and relax with food that is sure to get you ready for your next round on the slopes.

 Just down the road from Stowe in Waterbury is a can't miss stop on your beer adventures.
-Prohibition Pig Chef Cory Swoffard offers his take on a classic pairing, perfect after a day with friends on the slopes.
+Prohibition Pig Chef Travis Williams offers his take on his top pick for a meal after a day with friends on the slopes.
 Oh, and don't forget to pick up a growler of your favorite in-house brew to enjoy later.

 And these are just a few of your après ski choice spots in the area.
-Be sure to stop by The Bench, Stowe Cider, The Alchemist Brewery, or von Trapp Brewery for even more adventures in food and local libations.
+Be sure to stop by The Bench, Stowe Cider, The Alchemist Brewery, von Trapp Brewery and Idletyme Brewing Company for even more adventures in food and local libations.